The ABPM’s Physician Portal is currently down for maintenance through March 1, 2023.

 Clinical Informatics

-Certification in Clinical Informatics Beginning in 2023
+Certification in Clinical Informatics Beginning in 2026

 Mid-Residency Training Program

 Residents of the American Board of Surgery (ABS) who have not yet completed surgical training and thereby, do not yet possess the required underlying primary certification may, nevertheless, apply to the ABPM for Certification in Clinical Informatics via the Mid-Residency Training Program (MRTP).
-In order to participate in the MRTP, an ABS resident must, at the time of applying to the ABPM: (i) have a guaranteed training slot to complete the requirements for ABS certification and; (ii) meet all other then-current ABPM eligibility requirements for Certification by the ABPM in Clinical Informatics.
-Upon graduation from the ACGME-accredited fellowship in Clinical Informatics, the ABS resident, assuming all other then-current ABPM eligibility requirements are met, shall become eligible to sit for the Initial Certification examination in Clinical Informatics.
+In order to participate in the MRTP, an ABS resident must, at the time of applying to the ABPM: (i) have a guaranteed training slot to complete the requirements for ABS certification; and (ii) meet all other then-current ABPM eligibility requirements for Certification by the ABPM in Clinical Informatics.
+Upon graduation from the ACGME-accredited fellowship in Clinical Informatics, the ABS resident, assuming all other then-current ABPM eligibility requirements are met, shall become eligible to sit for the initial Certification examination in Clinical Informatics.
 ABPM will not issue an ABS resident a Certification in Clinical Informatics under the MRTP until such time as the ABS resident would take and pass both the ABS Qualifying and Certifying Examinations in Surgery.
-Upon taking and passing the ABS Qualifying and Certifying Examinations in Surgery, the ABS resident who had previously passed the Initial Certification examination and who continues to meet all then-current ABPM eligibility requirements would then be awarded an ABPM Certificate in Clinical Informatics.
+Upon taking and passing the ABS Qualifying and Certifying Examinations in Surgery, the ABS resident who had previously passed the initial Certification examination and who continues to meet all then-current ABPM eligibility requirements would then be awarded an ABPM Certificate in Clinical Informatics.
 The MRTP shall include safeguards determined by the ABPM in its sole and absolute discretion to ensure that the ABS resident prove ABS certification before issuance by ABPM of a Certificate in Clinical Informatics pursuant to this MRTP.

 Addiction Medicine

-The pathways for Addiction Medicine beginning with the 2017 Examination Cycle and continuing through the 2021 Examination Cycle are as follows:
+The pathways for Addiction Medicine beginning with the 2022 Examination Cycle and continuing through the 2025 Examination Cycle are as follows:

 Certification in Addiction Medicine beginning in 2026